opnfv/promise/docs/requirements/05-impl.rst

 -------------------------------------------

 ..
 Note::
-   This is Work in Progress.
+   This is Work in Progress

 ETSI NFV IFA Information Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~